 Mix heavy cream into the chicken stock.Place pork chops on top of the sauce.
 Add a couple of thyme sprigs on top for flavor.Do not submerge the pork chops all the way into the sauce.
 Lock the lid, set the vent to Sealing, and cook on High Pressure for 8 minutes.

 It will take 10 minutes to come to pressure.
 After 8 minutes of pressure cooking and then 10 minutes of natural release, and instant pot pork chops are done!

-While the pork chops are pressure cooking in the Instant Pot, prepare the roux.
+While the instant pot is doing its job, let’s prepare the roux.
 Melt butter in the small saucepan.
 Then add flour to it and also heavy cream.
-Once everything is combined, set aside.
+Once you combined everything, set aside.